 We get our personal injury cases by advertising with Google Ads.
 We advertise our brand 1-800-HURT-911® in the title of Google Ads, which substantially increases conversions.
 See the results of our Google Ads for personal injury advertising.

 But there are other ways.
-See how to get personal injury clients with smarter advertising and inexpensive advertising for lawyers.
+See how to get personal injury clients with smarter and inexpensive advertising for lawyers.

 How Much Money Can You Make for Every Dollar Spent on Advertising for Personal Injury Cases?